-Code Section Description administration of a prescription drug (only for treatment outside of a hospital, skilled nursing facility, or ambulatory surgical treatment center); and prescription medicine dispensed to Medicare Part A patients in a nursing home.
-12-36-2120(33) Residential electricity and fuel.
-See South Carolina Revenue Ruling #19-5 for a discussion of this exemption as it applies to primary residences, vacation homes, and second homes.
-12-36-2120(38) Hearing aids 12-36-2120(39) Concession sales by nonprofit organizations at festivals 12-36-2120(41) Sales by certain nonprofit organizations 12-36-2120(47) Goods sold to nonprofit hospitals that primarily treat children at no cost to the patient 12-36-2120(57) Annual sales tax holiday on the first Friday, Saturday, and Sunday in August for certain clothing, clothing accessories, footwear, computers, printers, printer supplies, computer software, bath wash cloths, blankets, bed spreads, bed linens, sheet sets, comforter sets, bath towels, shower curtains, bath rugs, pillows, pillow cases, and school supplies For a question and answer document on the annual sales tax holiday, see South Carolina Revenue Ruling #19-4.
-12-36-2120(63) Medicine and medical supplies, including diabetic supplies and diabetic diagnostic and testing equipment, sold to a health care clinic providing free medical and dental care to all patients 12-36-2120(74) Durable medical equipment and related supplies as defined under federal and state Medicare and Medicaid laws if (a) paid directly by funds of South Carolina or the United States under the Medicare and Medicaid programs, (b) state and federal law prohibits the payment of the sales and use tax, and (c) the sale is by a provider with a South Carolina retail license whose principal place of business is in South Carolina.
-12-36-2120(75) Unprepared food that lawfully may be purchased with United States Department of Agriculture food coupons.
-This exemption does not apply to local taxes unless the local tax specifically exempts the sale of such food.
+- 12-36-2120(33) Residential electricity and fuel.
+See South Carolina Revenue Ruling #19-5 for a discussion of this exemption as it applies to primary residences, vacation homes, and second homes. - 12-36-2120(38) Hearing aids - 12-36-2120(39) Concession sales by nonprofit organizations at festivals - 12-36-2120(41) Sales by certain nonprofit organizations - 12-36-2120(47) Goods sold to nonprofit hospitals that primarily treat children at no cost to the patient - 12-36-2120(57) Annual sales tax holiday on the first Friday, Saturday, and Sunday in August for personal use clothing, clothing accessories, footwear, computers, printers, printer supplies, computer software, bath wash cloths, blankets, bed spreads, bed linens, sheet sets, comforter sets, bath towels, shower curtains, bath rugs, pillows, pillow cases, and school supplies

+For a question and answer document on the annual sales tax holiday, see South Carolina Revenue Ruling #19-4.

+- 12-36-2120(63) Medicine and medical supplies, including diabetic supplies and diabetic diagnostic and testing equipment, sold to a health care clinic providing free medical and dental care to all patients - 12-36-2120(74) Durable medical equipment and related supplies as defined under federal and state Medicare and Medicaid laws if (a) paid directly by funds of South Carolina or the United States under the Medicare and Medicaid programs, (b) state and federal law prohibits the payment of the sales and use tax, and (c) the sale is by a provider with a South Carolina retail license whose principal place of business is in South Carolina.

-Code Section Description 12-36-2120(76) NO LONGER VALID - This exemption for a sales tax holiday for handguns, rifles, and shotguns was ruled unconstitutional by the Supreme Court of South Carolina 29 12-36-2120(77) NO LONGER VALID - This exemption for certain energy efficient products was ruled unconstitutional by the Supreme Court of South Carolina 30 12-36-2120(80) Injectable medications and injectable biologics, so long as the medication or biologic is administered by or pursuant to the supervision of a physician in an office which is under the supervision of a physician, or in a Center for Medicare or Medicaid Services certified kidney dialysis facility.
-12-36-2120(81) Construction material used by an entity organized under IRC §501(c)(3) as a nonprofit corporation to build, rehabilitate, or repair a home for the benefit of an individual or family in need.
-An "individual or family in need" means an individual or family, as applicable, whose income is less than or equal to 80% of the county median income 12-36-2120(82) Children's clothing sold to a private charitable organization exempt from federal and state income tax, except for private schools, for the purpose of distribution by that organization to needy children.
+- 12-36-2120(75) Unprepared food that lawfully may be purchased with United States Department of Agriculture food coupons.
+This exemption does not apply to local taxes unless the local tax specifically exempts the sale of such food. - 12-36-2120(76) This exemption for a sales tax holiday for handguns, rifles, and shotguns was ruled unconstitutional by the Supreme Court of South Carolina28 - 12-36-2120(77) This exemption for certain energy efficient products was ruled unconstitutional by the Supreme Court of South Carolina29 - 12-36-2120(80) Injectable medications and injectable biologics, so long as the medication or biologic is administered by or pursuant to the supervision of a physician in an office which is under the supervision of a physician, or in a Center for Medicare or Medicaid Services certified Kidney dialysis facility. - 12-36-2120(81) Construction material used by an entity organized under IRS §501(c)(3) as a nonprofit corporation to build, rehabilitate, or repair a home for the benefit of an individual or family in need.
+An "individual or family in need" means an individual or family, as applicable, whose income is less than or equal to 80% of the county median income - 12-36-2120(82) Children's clothing sold to a private charitable organization exempt from federal and state income tax, except for private schools, for the purpose of distribution by that organization to needy children.
 "Clothing" means those items exempt from sales and use tax pursuant to Code Section 12-36-2120(57)(a)(i)and (ii).
 "Needy children" means children eligible for free meals under the National School Lunch Program of the US Department of Agriculture.
-12-36-2120(83) Any item which is subject to the infrastructure maintenance fee set forth in South Carolina Code §56-3-627 Temporary Proviso 117.59 (Act No. 94 of 2021) Viscosupplementation therapies (for State Fiscal Year 202-2022)